I will be updating this site in the near future last update 4/24/11

 Start with an idea.

 The idea: A compact, reasonably lightweight, single-occupant vehicle.
+The idea is the same in a different configuration.

 I have a video on YouTube, "under power"